open-life-science/resident-fellowship-patricia/co-executive-director.md

 ### Any other topics

 This space is yours to add to as needed.

+## Week: 27 July 2026

+### What brought you joy this week?

+* Start of the OSC governance kick-off, before sound left me

+### What did you achieve?
+* InFrame project meeting attendance
+* Contract checks
+* 1-1 with Bethan
+* FSC catch-up
+* Co-Exec catch up
+* OSPARK info webinar
+* Host co-working
+* SSI Fireside chat planning
+* Meeting preps
+* Reimbursement
+* Finally some gov committee scheduling
+* OSC meeting

+### What did you struggle with?

+* A few tasks that I'm still pushing.
+* Focus during co-working.

+### Any other topics

+Looking forward to some more time off.

 ## Week: 20 July 2026
 ### What brought you joy this week?